 Now, you can choose between boneless or bone-in beef shanks for this braised beef recipe.
 But I definitely recommend the bone-in ones if you can find them.

-How to Make Braised Beef Shank
+How To Make Braised Beef Shank

 Step 1: Sear the Braising Meat

-When it’s hot, add the onion and cook for about 5 minutes - or until they begin to turn transparent.
+First, heat a deep pot or Dutch oven over medium-high heat and add the olive oil.
+When it’s hot, add the onion and cook for about 5 minutes, or until it begins to turn transparent.
 Then, add the chopped garlic clove and cook for around 5 more minutes.
+Once the onion and garlic are slightly browned and smell amazing, add the beef shanks to the pot and let them brown on both sides.

 Step 2: Make the Braising Liquid

 Next, without removing the meat from the pot, add the crushed tomatoes, Worcestershire sauce, oregano, water, and salt and pepper to taste.
+Don't forget to scrape up the browned bits at the bottom of the pot for maximum flavor!

 Step 3: Braise the Beef Shanks

+Finally, cover the pot and cook over low heat for 1 to 1.5 hours, or until the meat is fork-tender.
 Also, as it's cooking, just check it once in a while to make sure there's enough liquid and the bottom isn't burning.
-If it's starting to get dry, add more water and move the beef shanks a bit so they don't burn.
+If it's starting to dry out, add more water and move the beef shanks around a bit so they don't burn.

 You can also make this in the slow cooker or crock pot if you have one.
 Transfer everything from the pot to the slow cooker and set it to 8-10 hours on low, or 4-6 hours on high.
+Then, once your braised meat is ready, garnish with fresh parsley and serve with your choice of sides.
+Enjoy!

-Wrapping It All Up
+Wrapping It Up

+Well, that's how to make braised beef shanks!
 This incredibly tender beef shank recipe is as rich and savory as an easy dinner recipe gets.
 It truly makes for an unforgettable meal that the whole family is sure to enjoy.

-If you make it, don't forget to leave a comment below and let me know what you think!
+Anyway, I hope you enjoy it as much as we do at our house.
+If you make the shanks, don't forget to leave a comment below and let me know what you think about the recipe!

-More Recipes
+More Of My Favorite Dinner Recipes

 - Cube steak